Meeting Time: June 24, 2021 at 5:30pm PDT

 • Default_avatar

-RHONDA ERNEST almost 3 years ago
+RHONDA ERNEST over 3 years ago

 This is discrimination against minorities seeking equity in the cannabis business.
 This ordinance segregates us to underdeveloped flood zoned land that is mostly federally zoned.